yiisoft/docs/guide/en/start/creating-project.md

 > which adds a [stability option](https://getcomposer.org/doc/04-schema.md#minimum-stability):
 >
 > ```bash
-> composer create-project --prefer-dist --stability=dev yiisoft/app your_project
+> composer create-project --stability=dev yiisoft/app your_project
 > ```
 >
 > Note that the development version of Yii shouldn't be used for production as it may break your running code.